solarwinds/appoptics-apm-node/working/re-arch-notes.md

 ## details - items to do

-- provide initialization-time check that verifies aob metadata constants are the same as Metabuf uses.
 - bunyan test 'mode=\'always\' should always insert a trace ID even if not tracing generates context error. preventable?
 - weave metadata/Metabuf into documentation. e.g., settings returned by getTraceSettings() contains